IoLanguage/eerie/README.md

   envs
     Lists all envs.
 Active environment has an asterisk before its name.

+  help <name>
+    Opens documentation for the package in the browser.

   install <uri>
-    Installs new plugin.
+    Installs a new package.

   pkgs
-    Lists all installed plugins.
+    Lists all packages installed within current env.

   releaseLock
     Removes transaction lock.
     Use only if you are sure that process which placed the lock isn't running.

   remove <name>
-    Removes a plugin.
+    Removes the package.

   selfUpdate
     Updates Eerie and its dependencies.